rmbl-xD/rmbl-xD/README.md

 AWS because Azure gets boring ;)

 ### 👯 I’m looking to collaborate on ...
-Projects that makes my daily work easier.
+Projects that make my daily work easier.

 ### 💬 Ask me about ...
 .NET and Azure.